edwardjing1998/aws-spring-boot-api/README.md

   const handlePrev = (e: React.MouseEvent) => {
     e.stopPropagation();
-    const target = Math.max(0, parseInt(pageInputValue) - 2); // Current displayed "1" means index 0.
-"2" -> index 1.
-Prev of 2 is 1 (index 0).
-    // Or simply: Math.max(0, currentPage - 1) if we trust props.
-    // But user wanted to read from input.
-    // Logic: Input "5" means Page 4.
-Prev is Page 3.
-5 - 2 = 3.
-    // If input is desynced, this logic respects the input. const val = parseInt(pageInputValue);
+    const val = parseInt(pageInputValue);
     if (!isNaN(val)) {
         const t = Math.max(0, val - 2);